LordHades/foobar/README.md

 		-automatically boot users in banlist as they enter -boot anyone on command
 		-(/boot)

+	+stalk
+		-finds a user's current room and comes to join them

+	+thumbs down
+		-asks why someones is "downvoting" in main chat

 	+celebrate
 		-when users hit major milestone scores, the bot will announce it to the crowd